Into the dark: Traveling the world as a night photographer

 Nevad City At Night Travel Photography

 In the early days of Covid, I realized the quaint gold rush town of Nevada City would not have cars parked along the street to “ruin” a photo!
 It was probably the only time for THAT so I got myself there for a night photo.
 Had to wait awhile for ONE truck to saunter down the street, but that brought the energy needed to this travel photo.
-Now, when I look at this, I always think of those crazy first few months of the pandemic – and how I was still able to take advantage of them.
+Now, when I look at this, I always think of those crazy first few months of the pandemic – and how I was still able to take advantage of them for a one-of-a-kind travel photo.

 Road trips have recently become my comfort zone, a time to find myself and be with my night skies.
 Finding just the right spot in a non-familiar city when traveling can also present a challenge that I enjoy taking on.
-No matter where I am in the world, I am drawn to explore the night again and again, discovering the many colors held within the black.
-And every time I reach out to the stars, a contented smile spreads across my face.
+No matter where I am in the world, I am drawn to explore the night again and again, discovering the many colors held within the black and dabbling in the artistry I can find.
+And every time I reach out to the stars or into the night, a contented smile spreads across my face.
 Under dark skies, I feel at home.

-About the cover photo: On a mostly cloudy night, I took advantage of the lack of stars at Nelson Ghost Town in Nevada by underexposing the overall photo with this Cadillac and then throwing some light on just the tail fin.
-I had also set my camera with a wide-angle lens pretty low and close to get this really personal shot of the rear of this stupendous vintage pink Cadillac.
+About the cover photo: On a mostly cloudy night, I took advantage of the lack of stars at Nelson Ghost Town in Nevada by underexposing the overall photo with this Cadillac and then throwing some light on just that sexy tail fin.
+My camera was so low with such a wide-angle lens that I was scrunched down into the dirt behind it – all to capture this really intimate shot of the rear of this vintage pink Cadillac seemingly catapulting into the darkness.

 18 Tips To Take Amazing Travel Photos